SECRET-GUEST/barcraft/README.md

 # :desktop_computer: For **Microsoft** users:

+Most of the time you can find an MSI installer in [source forge](https://sourceforge.net/u/secret-guest/profile), or in latest relase here, but if you don't you can still watch this tutorial.

 Because this script is made by PyInstaller, it could be detected as malware. (sorry, but I will not spend money to just be approved by "security" software/websites, you have the code, and here are possibilities to help you run it:

 ## :large_orange_diamond: 1.
 Run by simple click on `APPLICATION.exe`